The Ultimate Guide To Starting A Crude Oil Brokerage Business (Crude Oil Selling) In Nigeria And Africa

 After registration, partner up as a broker with a company who already has a crude oil allocation from the NNPC.
 Having a crude oil allocation means you have a fixed allocation issued to you for a fixed amount of time.
 This could mean having 20 million barrels of crude oil allocated to a business for a period of one year.

-After forming a partnership with an allottee, the next step is to find a buyer.
-Organizations who buy crude oil products are refineries, and as a result, are constantly on the lookout for companies that can meet up to their supply needs.
+After forming a partnership with a crude oil seller, the next step is to find a crude oil buyer.
+Organizations who buy crude oil products are oil traders and refineries, and as a result, are constantly on the lookout for companies that can meet up to their supply needs.

-Step 5: NNPC Ships The Crude Oil To The Buyer
+Step 5: Crude Oil Seller Ships The Oil To The Crude Oil Buyer

-Step 6: You Are Paid A Minimum Of $1 Commission Per Barrel Sold
+Step 6: You Are Paid About $1 Commission Per Barrel Sold

-After shipment is complete and the NNPC has received payment, the buyer would also then pay your partner company with the allocation, at least $1 per barrel, which the company, based on your agreement with them, would then credit your company’s bank account.
-If your banking coordinates were listed in the SPA, the crude oil buyer would also pay your commissions directly.
+After shipment is complete and the crude oil seller has received payment, depending on your agreement with the crude oil seller, you could earn up to $1 per barrel, which the company would then credit your company’s bank account.
+If your banking coordinates were listed in the contract, the crude oil buyer would also pay your commissions directly.

 The interesting part of the crude oil brokerage business is most supplies are always in millions of barrels.
-So if your transaction covered 12 million barrels of crude oil, for instance, the crude oil buyer would pay at least $12 million Dollars in commissions, since payment is priced at a minimum of $1 per barrel.
-Since there’s usually a total commission of about $4 to be paid in every transaction, if you’re not in a long list of brokers, you could earn at least $1 per barrel, making it a full $12 million Dollars.
+So if your transaction covered 1 million barrels of crude oil, for instance, the crude oil buyer would pay about $1 million Dollars in commissions, since commission could be around $1 per barrel.
+Since there’s usually a total commission of about $4 to be paid in every transaction, if you’re not in a long list of brokers, you could earn up to $1 per barrel, making it a full $1 million Dollars.

-If you’re lucky enough, you could get a much larger contract that covers a monthly supply to the refinery for a period of time, possibly running into years.
+If you’re lucky enough, you could get a much larger contract that covers a monthly supply to the crude oil buyer for a period of time, possibly running into years.

-The high returns from this venture makes it one of the most profitable oil and gas business opportunities in the world, because as a crude oil broker, you only require $0 to run your operations.
+The high returns from this venture make it one of the most profitable oil and gas business opportunities in the world because as a crude oil broker, you only require $0 to run your operations.

 Challenges Of The Crude Oil Brokerage Business